 When the county determines that you are eligible, you will receive an approval notice, and shortly after, a State of California Benefits Identification Card (BIC).
 This is a plastic card with your name, identification number, and a magnetic strip on it.
 CMSP members will also receive a CMSP identification (ID) card from AMM.
 All CMSP members receive a CMSP Member Guide in the mail that contains information about how to use CMSP benefit coverage.
 To receive CMSP benefits you will need to go to a CMSP network provider to receive all services, except emergency services.
 If you receive non-emergency services from a medical provider who is not a part of the CMSP provider network, you will be responsible for paying for those services.
 It is your responsibility to present your BIC and your CMSP ID card to the provider when you get services.

-When you go to the doctor, pharmacist, or other medical provider, they will; verify your eligibility for CMSP, check if a Share-of-Cost applies and if so, and how much is remaining on the Share-of-Cost, and determine if there are other applicable restrictions or limitations.
+When you go to the doctor, pharmacist, or other medical provider, they will; verify your eligibility for CMSP, check if a Share of Cost (SOC) applies and if so, and how much is remaining on the SOC, and determine if there are other applicable restrictions or limitations.

 In some situations your doctor may want you to take a certain drug or receive a service that requires additional authorization.
 When this is the case, your doctor will need to submit the appropriate pre-service review form to Advanced Medical Management for medical services that require prior approval.
 Your doctor will need to submit a Medication Request Form (MRF) to MedImpact for medications that require prior authorization.